 Long after our meals were done, it was decided we’d have a few cheki sessions again.
 Outside the restaurant with a tuktuk, inside the restaurant with the familiar post-live setup.
 We capped the event with some group photos.

 There’s really no better to word to describe it all -the concerts, the fanmeet- but surreal.
 Yanamyu is my #1 idol group, and I’ve been 90% into idols a few odd years now as my major source of entertainment.
 Yanamyu is off the typical idol template musically.
-Way off, to that direction were the idol tag isn’t even that important a factor when defining the group, because they just make deliberate, awesome music.
+Way off, to that direction were the idol tag isn’t even that important a factor when defining the group.
 Also, one of the organizers told me after the event, that they were such nice, polite girls to work with, they’d love to bring them back.
 Good things done by good people, who just decided to give fans a bit more extra presence.

 Farewells and hi-fives were given and taken.
 When the van where the three reasons I got my feet over to Bangkok left the area, I switched to tourist mode, with great hesitance.